-- 1. Bring the ATV to a complete stop. - 2.
-Pull in the clutch lever to disengage the clutch. - 3.
-Apply the brake pedal. - While pulling the drive select lever handle upward, move the drive select lever to the rear until it completely stops.
+- 1. Bring the ATV to a complete stop.

+- 2. Apply the brake pedal.

+- Shift from neutral to reverse and vice versa by moving the drive select lever along the shift guide.

-TIP \\
+TIP \\\\

-When in reverse, the reverse indicator light should be on.
+When in reverse, the reverse indicator light should come on.
 If the indicator light does not come on, have a Yamaha dealer check the electrical circuit.